 For those interested in advancing their nursing career, see our Ohio LPN to RN/BSN programs page.

 Owens Community College is located in Findlay, Ohio, with additional locations in Toledo and Maumee.
-Owens Community College offers 130 academic programs, including their excellent LPN program, along with dedicated and experienced faculty, flexible class times and schedules, and many opportunities for success, empowering both the student and community.
+OCC offers 130 academic programs, including their excellent LPN program, along with dedicated and experienced faculty, flexible class times and schedules, and many opportunities for success, empowering both the student and community.

 North Central (NC) State College is a public, two-year community based educational institution located in Mansfield, Ohio, with additional locations in Shelby, Ashland, Bucyrus, and Willard.
 NC State offers high-quality technical education with more than 60 associate degrees and career certification programs, as well as continuing education and workforce development programs.